GeoffCox/geoffcox.github.io/README.md

 The craftsman/apprentice partnership is one of the best ways to learn software development.
 This site is my attempt to share what I've learned.

 As of 01/2019 I'm refactoring a lot of my previous posts and projects, so your patience is appreciated.

+# Code Locality
+I organize my code within files a little differently than most developers.
+By following the computer science principle of code locality I dramatically improve the readability and maintainability of my code.
+[Read more](/Locality)